osrf/gazebo_design/path_planner/path_planner.md

 Once we implement the OMPL or any complex planner interfaces, the plugin may require more input parameters.
 For example, OMPL offers many optimization options that users should eventually be able to choose between.
+Cost map resolution may be another optional parameter.

 Before instantiating the path planner class, the plugin will generate a cost map.
 Our current approach will build off the ray tracing method detailed